Lady Lushington (1808 ship): Licensed voyage to India (1816–1817)

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Lady Lushington's owners applied for a licence on 30 March 1816, and received the licence on 2 April.

 Captain Thomas Dormer sailed to Mauritius and Bengal under such a license.
 He sailed from England on 10 May 1816.
 She arrived at Île de France (Mauritius), on 17 August, and Bengal on 25 September.
 She sailed from Bengal on 7 January 1817, and St Helena on 17 March.
 She was back in the Thames Estuary on 3 June when she ran aground at Sea Reach.
 Her heavy stores, 700 bales of cotton, and other goods, were unloaded into hoys belonging to the EIC.
 It was expected that she would be refloated in a few tides.
 She was gotten off on the 11th, apparently without damage.
 She arrived at Gravesend the next day.